Trick your Mac, no tech know-how needed

 In this guide, you’ll learn how to use CrossOver Mac to reliably run a PaintDotNet alternative called PictBear and Notepad++.
 Hopefully, by the end of this guide, you’ll be able to install the Windows apps you want on your Mac all on your own!

-Note: There are some Windows apps that won’t work using this solution.
+Note: Some Windows apps won’t work using this solution.
 It’s impossible to run an app like PaintDotNet on a Mac without installing Windows under Boot Camp or a virtualization app.
 PaintDotNet is the kind of Windows app that relies heavily on system files and frameworks to function.
 Unfortunately, apps like this, or very large and complex apps will have a hard time functioning under an emulator like CrossOver Mac.

 Before We Begin